 The purpose of this mandate ("Mandate") of the board of directors (the "Board") of FirstService Corporation (the "Company") is to provide guidance to Board members as to their duties and responsibilities.
-The power and authority of the Board is subject to the provisions of applicable law.
+The responsibilities of the Board described herein are pursuant to, and subject to, the provisions of applicable statutes and the constating documents of the Company, and do not impose any additional responsibilities or liabilities on the directors at law or otherwise.